 Known as "Dersim" in the old times, Tunceli has followed a similar historical evolution as other cities of Eastern Anatolia.
 Beginning with the Urartians, it changed hands among Persians, Romans, Byzantines and Ottomans, and today it is a modern province with remains from these periods.

 One important ruin is the fortress of Pertek, outside the city, on the road to Elazig.
-It was constructed in the Middle Ages, and is a place to be explored by sightseers.
+It was built in the Middle Ages, and is a place to be explored by sightseers.
 Mazgirt fortress and several old bridges are other historical places around Tunceli.